close

 In the above index.mdx file, you can use an absolute path to reference demo.png:

-When your site is configured with a base path and you use the img tag to introduce an absolute path, you need to use normalizeImagePath provided by @rspress/core/runtime to manually add the base path to its src.
-Here is an example:
+When your site is configured with a base path and you use an absolute path in an img tag, use normalizeImagePath from @rspress/core/runtime to add the base path to src:

 guide.mdx